aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # Plot the approximate solution.
 You can see that
 # here we specify the appearance of the markers
 # without using the keyword 'marker'.
 We let
-# Python figure out which argument we are aiming
+# Python figure out which argument we are setting
-# for by its position.
+# by its position.
 There are POSITIONAL and
 # KEYWORD arguments in Python functions.
 Posi-
-# tional arguments must obey certain order, so
+# tional arguments must obey a certain order, so
-# that it is clear, which of the parameters
+# that it is clear which of the parameters they
-# stands for the certain argument.
-Keyword argu-
-# ments are passed with the keywords.
-Like here,
+# stands for.
+Keyword arguments are passed with the keywords.
-# for example, we specify, that we want color='green',
+#For example, we can write color='green',
 # where color is a keyword argument.
 Sometimes
-# keyword argumets can be passed as positional ones
+# keyword arguments can be passed as positional ones
-# if you follow the order, provided in the implemen-
+# if you follow the E X A C T order provided in the implemen-
-# tation of a funtion E X A C T L Y.
+# tation of a funtion.
 # For more info
 # https://problemsolvingwithpython.com/07-Functions-and-Modules/07.07-Positional-and-Keyword-Arguments/
 ax.plot(t, N, '^', color='green', label='Forward Euler method')

-# We set lables for the axes and title of a subplot.
+# We set labels for the axes and a title for the subplot.
 ax.set_xlabel('$t$')
 ax.set_ylabel('$N$')
 ax.set_title('Radioactive decay')